top of page

 Armour Up: How Your Spine Protects Your Brain

 Inside your body, your spine plays a vital role.
-It is your personal suit of armour, which is an intricate network of bones, joints, and soft tissues that protects one of your most critical systems: your central nervous system.
-Unlike traditional armour, your spine is designed to move, and the better it moves, the better you function.
+It is your body’s natural suit of armour, an intricate network of bones, joints, and soft tissues that helps protect one of your most important systems: your central nervous system.

 In your central nervous system, your spinal cord carries messages between your brain and your body.
 Movements, sensations, and even automatic functions like changing your heart rate, balance or posture depend on this incredible connection.
 When your spine is functioning well, it allows your brain and body to communicate with ease.